perrette/iisd-cdstoolbox/README.md

 The variables are downloaded under `download`, and timeseries are extracted as csv file under `csv`.

 (work in progress)

+Planned features:

+- more metadata to csv files (like units)
+- `--variable temperature` (or precip etc) flag that is defined across datasets, and comes with some post-processing (e.g. temperature in degrees Celsius)
+- `--asset energy` parameter to download a predefined set of variables, and save these to one CSV file
+- bias-correction

 ## netcdf to csv